RichWellum/ddos/README.md

 The user selects a window of time `dos_flow_time` to look at any combination of protocols `protocols` and applications `applications`.
 At a configurable repeat time `dos_flow_repeat_time` the same query is repeated.
-The data returned is reduced to byte counts per configured protocol and application and most importantly `non-active` flows are removed.
+The data returned is reduced to byte counts per configured protocol and application.
 We only care about live and active flows.
 This is not a historical flow inspection.

 Now that we have only **active byte** counts for the protocols and applications we care about, the percentage change between the current data and the last data is calculated.
 If this percentage change is higher than `dos_threshold` then a warning is triggered.
-And if more than `dos_spike` warnings are seen in the last five queries, an alert is triggered.

-The alerts and warnings are saved in an output log files.
+In either mode, if the user breaks execution with `CTRL-C`, then the mean of all the bytes from all queries is returned and can be used to re-populate the `dos_baseline` value in the config.

 ## Setup